jess-duong/instacart-basket-analysis/README.md

 ---

-**Data Citation**: "The Instacart Online Grocery Shopping Dataset 2017", Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle.
+**Data Citation**: "The Instacart Online Grocery Shopping Dataset 2017", Accessed from (https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis) via Kaggle on December 2025.

 *Note: Instacart is a real company and the data used in this project is publicly available.
 Customer demographics are synthetic data provided by CareerFoundry for educational purposes.*